 It is perhaps too easy to forget how many times this has happened.
-The horrific massacre at a movie theater in Aurora, Colorado, in July 2012, another at a Sikh temple in Wisconsin that August, another at a manufacturer in Minneapolis that September—and then the unthinkable nightmare at a Connecticut elementary school that December—were some of the latest in an epidemic of such gun violence over the last three decades.
-Since 1982, there have been at least 73 public mass shootings across the country, with the killings unfolding in 31 states from Massachusetts to Hawaii.
-Thirty-six of these mass shootings have occurred since 2006.
+The horrific massacre at a movie theater in Aurora, Colorado, in July 2012, another at a Sikh temple in Wisconsin that August, another at a manufacturer in Minneapolis that September—and then the unthinkable nightmare at a Connecticut elementary school that December—were some of the latest in an epidemic of such gun violence over the last three-plus decades.
+Since 1982, there have been at least 86 public mass shootings across the country, with the killings unfolding in 34 states from Massachusetts to Hawaii.
+Forty-nine of these mass shootings have occurred since 2006.
 Seven of them took place in 2012 alone, including Sandy Hook.
 A recent analysis of this database by researchers at Harvard University, further corroborated by a recent FBI study, determined that mass shootings have been on the rise.

 We've gathered detailed data on more than three decades of cases and mapped them below, including information on the attackers' profiles, the types of weapons they used, and the number of victims they injured and killed.
 The following analysis covers our original dataset comprised of 62 cases from 1982-2012.